-Planning a destination meeting is a great way to align business goals with unique experiences.
-Done right, it can strengthen team bonds, inspire creativity, and spark strategic breakthroughs.
-But with so many moving parts, timing is crucial—especially when it comes to venue availability, cost efficiency, and attendee satisfaction.
+Planning a destination meeting is a powerful way to align business goals with meaningful experiences.
+Done right, it can strengthen team relationships, spark new ideas, and drive real business outcomes.
+But with so many moving parts, timing plays a critical role in overall success.

 Planning early is the foundation for a successful destination meeting.
 Here’s why: